WLGCCYCC/SOA-CPD-AGENT/README.md

 > 🇨🇦 Designed for Canadian actuaries who are dual members of the **CIA** and **SOA**.
 Meeting the CIA requirement automatically satisfies the SOA requirement.

+> ⚠️ **Disclaimer:** This is an experimental, independently-built tool and is **not affiliated with or endorsed by the CIA or SOA**.
+It may contain bugs, miscalculations, or classification errors.
+You are solely responsible for verifying your own CPD compliance and for what you submit in your official compliance statement.
+Always double-check entries and totals against the actual CIA/SOA requirements before relying on them.

 ---

 ## What It Does